 Our guide will provide straightforward steps for adding quotes in Excel, covering various methods to suit different scenarios.
 As an added bonus, we'll also explore why Sourcetable offers a more user-friendly experience for this task compared to Excel itself.

 When typing directly into a cell, Excel recognizes double quotation marks as the beginning of a text string.
-Simply enter your text with quotes as you normally would, such as "Sample text".
+Simply enter your text with quotes as you normally would, such as "Sample text"

 To output quotation marks within formulas without starting a text string, use the CHAR(34) formula.
-For example, =CHAR(34) & "Text" & CHAR(34) will display "Text" with quotes in the cell.
+For example, =CHAR(34) & "Text" & CHAR(34)

 While Excel discards quotation marks within formulas, it retains them when entered directly into cells.
 This distinction ensures that your text appears exactly as intended when working with data.